paulvha/sps30/README.md

 ## Program usage
 ### Program options
 Please see the description in the top of the sketch and read the documentation (odt)

+### Communication channel selection
+From the start I had decided to take an embedded communication channel setup.
+This made it much easier for the user to select and have the right setup for Serial or I2C.
+It was initially tested on an UNO, MEGA, ESP32, ESP8266 and works well.
+Overtime code has been adjusted to support more boards with different pin-outs based on user request and feedback.
+Given the large number of new boards that continue to hit the market, with different pin-outs, as well as boards with multiple I2C channels, I have decided to add the option for the user provide the communication channel also differently.
+This means the user will perform in the sketch the initialization of the channel (serial or I2C) and provide that to the SP30 library.
+Example12 (for serial communication) and Example13 (for I2C communication) has been added to demonstrate the usage.
+The embedded approach, and thus backward compatibility, continue to be available.

 ## Versioning